Fire and rescue services

 More information:

-Security at official facilities is high.
-Terrorists may turn towards easier targets, such as housing compounds.
+Security presence at official facilities is high.
+Terrorists may look for easier targets, such as housing compounds.

 Other possible targets include: